rdlauer/articles/kinvey/mobile-app-tutorial/part2.md

 This is where the power of Kinvey Studio really shines!
 With a blank canvas you can drag-and-drop UI components and layouts to fully customize views before you work on the backend "plumbing" of the app.
 This allows for a true WYSIWYG experience.

-IMAGE
+IMAGE/GIF

 We will keep this simple for now by dragging a `Label` element and a `Pie Chart` element onto our canvas (one after the other).
 The result should look like this:

 IMAGE

-Next we need to associate this view with the collection we just created.
+Next we need to associate this view with the Kinvey data collection we just created.
 In the "View's Data Sources" pane, click to add a new data source, choosing the collection we just created:

 IMAGE